Skip to content

 Can I get life insurance if I have sleep apnea?

-Does using a CPAP machine help me get better rates?
+Does using a CPAP machine help me get better life insurance rates?

 Does obstructive sleep apnea underwrite differently than central sleep apnea?

-What if I was declined or rated heavily in the past?
+What if I was declined or rated heavily for sleep apnea in the past?

 About the Author: